Floorp-Projects/Floorp/js/src/doc/Debugger/Debugger.Frame.md

     This handler is not called on `"debugger"` frames.
 It is also not called when unwinding a frame due to an over-recursion or out-of-memory exception.

-`onResume`
-:   This property must be either `undefined` or a function.
-If it is a
-    function, SpiderMonkey calls it if the current frame is a generator frame whose execution has just been resumed.
-The function should return a [resumption value][rv] indicating how execution should proceed.
-On newly created frames, this property's value is `undefined`.

-    If the program resumed the generator by calling its `send` method and passing a value, then <i>value</i> is that value.
-Otherwise,
-    <i>value</i> is `undefined`.

 ## Function Properties of the Debugger.Frame Prototype Object